-Harvest Ridge Wind Farm will have an installed capacity of 200 megawatts (MW) — enough to power approximately 73,000 average Illinois homes with clean energy each year.
+Harvest Ridge Wind Farm will have an installed capacity of 200 megawatts (MW) — enough to power approximately 68,000 average Illinois homes.

 Harvest Ridge Wind Farm will yield significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-Harvest Ridge represents a capital investment of approximately $320 million and will disperse up to $50 million in property tax payments to local governments through the life of the project.
+Harvest Ridge represents a capital investment of approximately $280 million and will disburse up to $50 million in cumulative payments to local governments through the life of the project.
 The project will create up to 250 full-time equivalent jobs during construction as well as 10 permanent jobs.
 Through the project’s lifecycle, millions of dollars will be spent within 50 miles of the wind farm.

 Harvest Ridge Wind Farm will save more than 355 million gallons of water each year and will displace carbon emissions from fossil fuel power plants, a major contributor to climate change.
 Wind energy also enhances air quality by helping to mitigate the health effects of harmful air pollutants.